fossable/turbine/README.md

 Since `turbine` is self-hosted, the crypto wallet is fully under control of the project owner.
-We have to trust them not to misuse funds deposited in `turbine`, just like we have to trust them not to include a backdoor in the software.
+We have to trust them not to misuse funds deposited in `turbine`, just like we have to trust them not to include a backdoor in the software (for example).

 ## Using `turbine` as a contributor